canonical/superset-k8s-operator/documentation/how-to/optimize-deployment-performance.md

 # Optimise your deployment performance
-This guide describes steps you can take to optimize the performance of your superset deployment.
+This guide describes steps you can take to optimize the performance of your Superset deployment.

 ## Enable asynchronous querying
 To enable asynchronous querying, you need to deploy Charmed Superset Workers.
 These workers handle long-running queries asynchronously, allowing the User Interface (UI) to remain responsive.
 You can do this as follows: